GitauHarrison/notes/web_development/personal_blog/working_with_database.md

   hon/flask_tutorial/personal_blog_tutorial_project/migrations/alembic.ini' before proceeding.
 ```

+Check your roote folder.
 The _migrations_ subfolder that has been created should be part of your application from now henceforth, and you need to commit it to version control.

 ### First Migration

 Let us now add a `User` table that maps the User model in our database.
-We will use `flask db migrate` command to automatical generate our table:
+We will use `flask db migrate` command to automatically generate our table:

 ```python
 $ flask db migrate -m 'user table'